btcsuite/btcd/README.md

 transactions.
 There is a test suite which is aiming to reach 100% code coverage coverage.
 See `test_coverage.txt` for the current coverage (using gocov).
 On a UNIX-like OS, the script `cov_report.sh` can be used to generate the report.
-Package btcjson is licensed under the liberal ISC license.
+Package btcdb is licensed under the liberal ISC license.

 ## Sample Use